-I'm a Director and Film maker based out of Australia with a highly versatile skill set and an adventurous spirit that sees me constantly on the lookout for new and interesting challenges.
-My work is fuelled by a passionate desire to craft engaging stories through the use of moving pictures.
+I am a Director and Film maker with an adventurous spirit and passionate desire to tell meaningful stories.
 Please feel free to contact me via the link below.

 This is a little production breakdown of "The Glove" made for Vancouver based prog-rock band "Fen"